OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 The [HashiCorp Vault - Key Value (v2) retrieve secrets](https://library.octopus.com/step-templates/337f1b67-cdb0-4f33-9e08-6bf804f672d2/actiontemplate-hashicorp-vault-key-value-(v2)-retrieve-secrets) step template retrieves one or more secrets stored in a `v2` Key-Value secrets engine.

 One of the key advantages of the `v2` Key-Value secrets engine is its support for [versioned secrets](https://learn.hashicorp.com/tutorials/vault/versioned-kv).
-This can be useful if you need to roll back secrets in the event of unintentional data loss.
+This is useful if you need to roll back secrets in the event of unintentional data loss.

-Retrieving a single secret requires the path to the secret, an authentication token with permission to access the secret, and _optionally_ a list of field names to retrieve.
+Retrieving a single secret requires:

+- The path to the secret,
+- An authentication token with permission to access the secret.
+- _optionally_ a list of field names to retrieve.

 This step template offers advanced features:

 1. Support for retrieving multiple secrets at once.
 This requires changing the **Secrets retrieval method** parameter to `Multiple vault keys`.
 It's also possible to recursively retrieve secrets.
-This is useful when you want to retrieve all secrets for a given path.
+This is useful to retrieve all secrets for a given path.
-2. Support for retrieving a specific version of a secret.
+1. Support for retrieving a specific version of a secret.
 This is only supported when retrieving a single secret.

 For each secret retrieved, a [sensitive output variable](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) is created for use in subsequent steps.
-By default, only a count of the number of variables that were created will be shown in the Task log.
+By default, only a count of the number of variables created will be shown in the task log.
 To see the names of the variables in the Task log, Change the **Print output variable names** parameter to `True`.

 #### Retrieve KV (v2) secrets parameters #{retrieve-kv-v2-secrets-parameters}